xmatters/xm-labs-remedyondemand/README.md

       3. For the Remedy On-Demand PROD endpoint, type the Base URL for the Remedy PROD environment then Save Changes
       4. For the Remedy On-Demand QA endpoint, type the Base URL for the Remedy QA environment then Save Changes
       5. Close Edit Endpoints
       d.
-Click Edit Constants, then edit/very these constants:
+Click Edit Constants, then edit these constants:

       | Constant               | Description                                                                |